CLEAR-IR: Clarity-Enhanced Active Reconstruction of Infrared Imagery: Experimental Results

 \subsection{Object Detection and Segmentation}

-To demonstrate the utility of the denoised images for advanced perception tasks, a pre-trained YOLOv8 object detection and segmentation model was applied.
+To demonstrate the utility of the reconstructed images for advanced perception tasks, a pre-trained YOLOv26 object detection and segmentation model was used for evaluation.
 This model was not trained on IR data, making this a zero-shot evaluation to determine if the proposed preprocessing step can make the images usable with standard RGB-based vision pipelines.

-On the raw IR images, YOLOv8 failed to detect or segment objects.
+On the raw IR images, YOLOv26 failed to detect or segment objects.
 The emitter patterns and resulting image noise prevented the model from recognising the distinct shapes and features of common objects.
-After preprocessing the images with the CLEAR-IR model, the performance of YOLOv8 dramatically improved.
-As illustrated in \autoref{fig:yolo_results}, the model successfully detected and segmented objects in the denoised images, which were completely missed in the raw inputs.
-While tested on a variety of images, some labels were incorrect since the YOLOv8 model had not been trained on the specific objects present in the scene.
+After preprocessing the images with the CLEAR-IR model, the performance of YOLOv26 dramatically improved.
+As illustrated in \autoref{fig:yolo_results}, the model successfully detected and segmented objects in the reconstructed images, which were completely missed in the raw inputs.
+While tested on a variety of images, some labels were incorrect since the YOLOv26 model had not been trained on the specific objects present in the scene.
 For example, traffic cones were occasionally misclassified as bottles, and a white storage cabinet was misclassified as a refrigerator.
-Similar misclassifications were also observed in the RGB stream, indicating that this is primarily a limitation of the YOLOv8 model rather than the proposed CLEAR-IR framework.
-Importantly, despite label mismatches, the model was able to consistently detect and track these objects across frames, demonstrating the usability of CLEAR-IR outputs for object-level perception.
+Although the greyscale nature of IR data makes some misclassification inevitable without fine-tuning.
+Importantly, despite some label mismatches, the model was able to consistently detect and track these objects across frames, demonstrating the usability of CLEAR-IR outputs for object-level perception.